DestinyVolt/D-D/Scriptor/Bee.md

 Attacks:
 - Greataxe: +7 to hit, 1d12 + 6 Slashing damage (Can be Thrown up to 60ft)
 - Claws: +7 to hit, 1d6 + 6 Slashing + 1d6 Acid
-- Grapple: +9 to hit, you are now grabbing them, preventing them from moving
+- Grapple: +12 to grapple, you are now grabbing them, preventing them from moving
 - Reckless Attack: Advantage for your attacks, Advantage for people targeting you

+Spells: \
+Flesh to Stone: DC 15 (from Bracelet of Rock Magic)

 Skills:
 - Proficient: Arcana (+6), Stealth(+0), History (+6), Intimidation(+4), Insight(+2)
-- Expertise: Athletics (+9)
+- Expertise: Athletics (+12)
 - Tools: All (+6)
 - Languages: Old Common, Elvish